Mathematical modeling, analysis, and optimal control of the cochineal insect impact on cacti plants

 Authors

-1 Laboratory of Fundamental Mathematics and Their Applications , Department of Mathematics Faculty of Sciences El Jadida, Chouaib Doukkali University, El Jadida, Morocco.
+1 Department of Mathematics, Faculty of Sciences El Jadida, Chouaib Doukkali University, El Jadida, Morocco.

-2 Laboratory of Analysis, Modeling and Simulation, Department of Mathematics and Computer Science, Faculty of science Ben M'sik, University Hassan II, Casablanca, Morocco.
+2 Department of Mathematics and Computer Science, Faculty of science Ben M’sik, University Hassan II, Casablanca, Morocco.

 Abstract